n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.code.md

 * **Execute**: like n8n's Code node.
 This takes input data from the workflow, processes it, and returns it as the node output.
 This mode requires a main input and output.
 You must create these connections in **Inputs** and **Outputs**.
 * **SupplyData**: for fetching data into the workflow from an external source.
 This uses an output other than the main connector.

-You can't load built-in or external modules in this node.
-[TODO confirm]
+By default, you can't load built-in or external modules in this node.
+Self-hosted users can [enable built-in and external modules](/hosting/environment-variables/configuration-methods/).

 ### Inputs